 - Certain medications, including those with epidermal growth factor receptor inhibitors

-Electrodesiccation, the use of an electrical current to erase it, is another option, which is often used in conjunction with a curettage procedure, in which the growth is gently scraped off the surface of your skin.
+Electrodesiccation is the use of an electrical current to erase seborrheic keratosis.
+This is often performed in conjunction with a curettage procedure, in which the growth is gently scraped off the surface of your skin.

-Cryotherapy is a popular treatment, as well.
-This treatment involves the application of liquid nitrogen to freeze off the growth.
+Cryotherapy involves the application of liquid nitrogen to freeze off the growth.

-A new FDA-approved treatment called Eskata offers completely non-invasive results.
+Eskata is a new FDA-approved treatment that offers great results.
 Eskata is a topical solution with highly-concentrated hydrogen peroxide that has been specifically designed to treat SK.
 Treatment is administered in a single office visit by applying the topical directly to the growth four times about one minute apart.
 Within 2-3 weeks, the skin growths should be completely cleared.